xiaochuany/blog/docs/posts/2025-04-06-polars-sink.md

 ```
 This code processes the LazyFrame and stores the results as a sequence of Parquet files on disk, ensuring no single file exceeds the max_size.
 Because the output is written incrementally to disk, this method effectively removes the RAM limitation for the final result size.

+One can use this pattern to break a complicated query into sequences of **subquery-sink** routines, which would remove the RAM constraint at the cost of longer query running time (round trips to disc is slower than operating in RAM).

 Github issues tracker for the new streaming engine [^stream] can be used before a dedicated page on streaming engine functionalities/roadmap.
+In particular it is in the roadmap that the new streaming engine will support automatically writing to disc when intermediate results are too large, so the afore-mentioned pattern can be performed without user figuring out how to break queries themselves.

 [^stream]:https://github.com/pola-rs/polars/issues/20947